 Bachelor of Commerce (Accounting, Commercial Law and Information Management Systems), Member Institute of Chartered Accountants

 Steven commenced on the Board in February 2017.
-He is a member of the Audit, Risk and Compliance Committee and the Nominations and Remuneration Committee.
+He is a member of the Audit, Risk and Compliance Committee, Strategic Issues & Innovation Committee and Nominations and Remuneration Committee.

 Steven has a background in financial management, corporate services and governance.
 He is General Manager People and Business Services at Wannon Water and is an active member of the Corporation’s Executive team.